All Episodes

 We have this other woman who was a Bosnian war survivor that we put on the program a lot of times.

-So but my point is then I raised the question last night with Donald Trump as it relates to Well, okay, the New York Times is doing these exposes that have now been debunked by the women that they use in these articles.
+So, but my point is, then I raised the question last night with Donald Trump as it relates to, well, okay, the New York Times is doing these exposés that have now been debunked by the women that they use in these articles.

 These women are all furious.